 What you can do after surgery

 You'll receive instructions about what to expect during the healing process after a tooth extraction and how to care for the wound.
 These instructions will likely address the following issues, which can help prevent dry socket:

 - Activity.
 After your surgery, plan to rest for the remainder of the day.
 Resume normal activities the next day, but for at least a week, avoid rigorous exercise and sports that might result in dislodging the blood clot in the socket.

 - Beverages.
 Drink lots of water after the surgery.
 Don't drink alcoholic, caffeinated, carbonated or hot beverages in the first 24 hours.
 Don't drink with a straw for at least a week because the sucking action may dislodge the blood clot in the socket.

 - Cleaning your mouth.
-Don't brush your teeth, rinse your mouth, spit or use a mouthwash during the first 24 hours after the surgery.
-After that time, gently rinse your mouth with warm salt water every two hours while awake and after meals for a week after your surgery.
+Following surgery, you may gently rinse your mouth and brush your teeth, but avoid the extraction site.
+After the first 24 hours, gently rinse your mouth with warm salt water every two hours while awake and after meals for a week after your surgery.
 Mix 1/2 teaspoon (2.5 milliliters) of table salt in 8 ounces (237 milliliters) of water.
-After the first 24 hours, resume brushing your teeth, being particularly gentle near the surgical wound.

 - Cardoso CL, et al. Clinical concepts of dry socket.
 Journal of Oral and Maxillofacial Surgery.
 2010;68:1922.